Anti-Defamation League: Park51 Community Center opposition

-On July 28, 2010, ADL issued a statement in which it expressed opposition to the Park51 Community Center, a proposed Islamic community center and mosque two blocks from the World Trade Center site in New York.
-ADL stated, "The controversy which has emerged regarding the building of a Community Center at this location is counterproductive to the healing process.
+In 2010, the ADL issued a statement opposing the Park51 Community Center, a proposed Islamic community center and mosque two blocks from the World Trade Center site in New York.
+It said, "The controversy which has emerged regarding the building of a Community Center at this location is counterproductive to the healing process.
 Therefore, under these unique circumstances, we believe the City of New York would be better served if an alternative location could be found."
-ADL denounced what it saw as bigoted attacks on the project.
-Foxman opined that some of those who oppose the mosque are "bigots," and that the plan's proponents may have every right to build the mosque at that location.
+The ADL denounced what it saw as bigoted attacks on the project.
+Foxman opined that some of those who oppose the mosque are "bigots", and that the plan's proponents may have every right to build the mosque at that location.
 Nevertheless, he said that building the mosque at that site would unnecessarily cause more pain for the families of some victims of 9/11.

 This opposition to the Community Center led to criticism of the statement from various parties, including one ADL board member, the American Jewish Committee, the Jewish Community Relations Council of New York, Rabbi Irwin Kula, columnists Jeffrey Goldberg and Peter Beinart, the Interfaith Alliance, and the Shalom Center.
 In an interview with The New York Times Abraham Foxman published a statement in reaction to criticism.
-In protest of ADL's stance, CNN host Fareed Zakaria returned the Hubert H. Humphrey First Amendment Freedoms Prize ADL awarded him in 2005.
+In protest of the ADL's stance, CNN host Fareed Zakaria returned the Hubert H. Humphrey First Amendment Freedoms Prize ADL awarded him in 2005.
 ADL chair Robert G. Sugarman responded to a critical New York Times editorial writing, "we have publicly taken on those who criticized the mosque in ways that reflected anti-Muslim bigotry or used the controversy for that purpose" and stating that ADL has combated Islamophobia.

-On September 5, 2021, the national director and CEO of ADL, Jonathan Greenblatt, apologized for ADL's opposition to the center, stating, "We were wrong, plain and simple".
+On September 5, 2021, the national director and CEO of the ADL, Jonathan Greenblatt, apologized for the ADL's opposition to the center, stating, "We were wrong, plain and simple".